-Grantham Scholar Naomi Oates is in Malawi doing fieldwork, she is examing how policies, politics and water are entangled in everyday lives.
-In this blog she reports on her first weeks in the field and the complex reasons why a waterpump may fail.
-Keep up with Naomi’s reserch here
+Grantham Scholar Naomi Oates is in Malawi doing fieldwork.
+She is examining how policies, politics and water are entangled in everyday lives.
+Here she reports on her first weeks in the field and the complex reasons why a water pump may fail.

 My first impressions of Malawi?
 It is hot!
 Temperatures are reaching 37°C in Balaka district at the moment.
 Around midday it is particularly difficult to move around in the scorching sun.
 It is much preferable to sit under a shady tree until the heat dissipates a little (usually it becomes bearable by 3pm).
 The landscape is very dry.
 Sometimes there is a gentle cooling breeze, but that can also kick up a lot of dust.

-My first week in the field was spent settling in to the District Water Office in Balaka, getting to know the staff members.
+During my first week in the field I was settling in at the District Water Office in Balaka, getting to know the staff members.
 This will be my home for the next 4-5 months (with a break to return to the UK for Christmas).
-The office is located just behind the market in Balaka town.
-It has four rooms and lots of storage containers for equipment and spare parts.
+It is located just behind the market in Balaka town and has four rooms, plus lots of storage containers for equipment and spare parts.

 In my second week the UpGro Hidden Crisis survey team arrived.
 This is the project my PhD is linked to.

-The team are investigating the multiple causes of waterpoint failure.
-This includes the functioning of mechanical components in the hand pump, borehole characteristics (e.g. siting and yield) and various aspects of water quality.
+UpGro are investigating the multiple causes of waterpoint failure.
+Investigations look at the functioning of mechanical components in the hand pump.
+Plus they look at borehole characteristics (e.g. siting and yield) and various aspects of water quality.

 Discussions are also held with communities to discuss the history of the waterpoint – its construction, breakdowns and repairs, and local arrangements to collect fees and maintain the handpump.